harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

 | Total number of businesses in training set   |  1,996 |
 | Total number of businesses in testing set   | 10,000  |

 The dataset contains mapping of photos to a particular business in both train and test set.
-The images are of high quality and mostly have different height and width.
+The images contained in the dataset are of different sizes.
+Examples of some of the images from training dataset is shown below:

+An image with lower quality and dimensions of 500x375 pixels (width x height)
+![alt text][image15]

+An image with better quality than previous one and dimensions of 375x500 pixels (width x height)
+![alt text][image16]

 The below image shows how the training photos id's are mapped to each business id in the dataset.